clay/clay-kiln/behaviors/README.md

 _Note:_ It's best to choose either icons or text for all segments of the button, rather than interspersing them.

+# segmented-button-group

+A group of segmented buttons allowing the user to select one of a few related options.
+Functions like styled radio buttons.

+## Arguments

+* **options** _(required)_ an array of options

+Each option should be an object with `title` and `values` properties.
+The `values` should be an array of objects with `icon`, `text`, and `value` properties.
+Like `segmented-button`, if `icon`s are provided the buttons will use those rather than the text.

+_Note:_ It's best to choose either icons or text for all segments of the button, rather than interspersing them.

 # text

 A one-line text input.